danilarsen16/GifTastic/README.md

 # GifTastic

 Implements the Giphy API.
-Displays gifs pertaining to category user clicks.
+Displays gifs pertaining to the category that the user clicks.
 Gifs animate when mouse hovers over image.
 Allows user input to create new show buttons.

 User can input a new category and when button is clicked, creates gifs of that category.